RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-fee-superfluid-0.1.0.md

 ## Interpretation

-The fee proxy contract address is determined by the `request.currency.network` (see (table)[#Contract] with proxy contract addresses).
+The SuperApp contract address is determined by the `request.currency.network` (see (table)[#Contract] with SuperApp contract addresses).

-Any `StreamWithReferenceAndFee` events emitted from the proxy contract with the following arguments are considered as a payment:
+Any `StreamWithReferenceAndFee` events emitted from the SuperApp contract with the following arguments are considered as a payment:

 - `tokenAddress === request.currency.value`
 - `to === paymentAddress`